cap-js/docs/node.js/cds-test.md

 [Learn more about Axios.](https://axios-http.com) {.learn-more}

-In case of single url arguments the functions can be used in tagged template string style, which essentially allows omitting the parentheses from function calls:
+For single URL arguments, the functions can be used in tagged template string style, which allows omitting the parentheses from function calls:

 ```js
 let { data } = await GET('/browse/Books')